CS-433/cs-433-project-2-deepnettonepanettone/README.md

 ## Run the best model

+> you can adapt the all notebooks with the model weights you are curious to test

 run the notebooks for

 * best model for GVA with the model by Patient with :
-* best model for GVA with the model by Position with :
+* best model for GVA with the model by Position with : MPO_10fold_cross_validation_and_prediction.pynb

 * best model for POA with the model by Patient with :
-* best model for POA with the model by Position with :
+* best model for POA with the model by Position with : MPO_10fold_cross_validation_and_prediction.ipynb

 ## Test our validation methods

-* 10fold cross valudation :
+* 10fold cross valudation : MPO_10fold_cross_validation_and_prediction.ipynb
 * data augmentation :
 * Grad-Cam class activation :
 * different types of spectrogram :
-*
+* position relevance : Remove_Position_Analysis.ipynb

 ## Authors